 Adequate financial compensation includes repayment for a claimant’s past, present, and future injury-related expenses, such as medical and rehabilitation costs, lost income, and diminished earning capacity.
 Damages also usually compensate for an individual’s inconvenience, humiliation, physical pain, disability, mental suffering, disfigurement, lost enjoyment of life, and other intangible losses associated with the injury.

-Texas Civil Practice and Remedies Code §41.003 sometimes allows an injured person to claim exemplary damages, also known as punitive compensation.
+Texas Civil Practice and Remedies Code § 41.003 sometimes allows an injured person to claim exemplary damages, also known as punitive compensation.
 To collect these repayments, an individual must prove that another party’s fraudulent, malicious, or grossly negligent conduct caused them harm.
 This type of recovery is rare but may be possible.
 For example, judges sometimes impose exemplary damages on drunk drivers.
-An experienced lawyer in Katy could identify a claimant’s losses and determine whether punitive compensation applies to a particular injury case.
+An experienced lawyer in Katy could identify a claimant’s losses and determine whether punitive compensation applies to a particular personal injury case.

 The Statute of Limitations in Personal Injury Cases